 - Which additional data sources are required to enable the desired utilization?

-- Which (additional) data sources and data arise because of the key activities as part of the new business model?
+- Which (additional) data sources and data arise because of the key activities as part of the new or changed business model?
 Which ones as part of the new customer relationships?
 Which ones as part of the new (marketing, sales and distribution) channels?

 - How can so-called data network effects be used, meaning, data leads to an improved offering, which leads to more customers seizing the offer and in turn produce more data?

 - Green cards for data sources that are already available and in use, e.g.: CRM data